jonschipp/ISLET/README.md

 Make training a smooth process...#NoMoreVMs <br>

-A container system for teaching Linux based software with minimal participation effort. <br>
+A container system for teaching Linux based software with minimal participation and configuration effort. <br>
 The participation barrier is set very low, students only need an SSH client.

 ![ISLET Screenshot](http://jonschipp.com/islet/islet.png)